 These sorts of considerations should be obvious to anyone with a modicum of mathematical or scientific training.These very common sorts of statements from Rosenhouse's camp never fail to put me in mind of a certain emperor and his invisible clothes.
 I have more than a mere modicum of mathematical and scientific training, as do the many ID advocates that Rosenhouse and company revile.
 Many Darwin critics think Sewell's point should be obvious to Rosenhouse.
 And no doubt the "2nd Law argument" is to Rosenhouse an example invisible clothes.
 I don't hold to the conceit that only stupid people see things Rosenhouse's way -- though it seems apparent that anyone associated with Panda's Thumb do hold to that conceit.
 I do think that groupthink plays a significant role in it though for most people.
 And this is supported by Rosenhouse's desperate appeal to groupthink.

 A year ago, I pointed out here at Panda’s Thumb that if true, Sewell’s arguments showed that weeds could not grow in a garden – that a few weed seeds could not turn into weed plants bearing many of the same seeds.
 All we see entering the weeds is (mostly) radiation from the sun, carbon dioxide, water, and a few minerals.
 Following Sewell’s logic, this is not enough to explain the decrease of entropy involved in the growth of the weeds.Sewell very explicitly argued that the mass/energy transfer across the barrier of the open system must contain information that leads to the reduction of entropy.
 Felsenstein may consider a weed seed to not have much organization in it, and may think that the organized complexity of the weed is not inherent in the hereditary material of the seed, but this is specious thinking.
 Felsenstein has not grasped Sewell's argument in the least bit.
 All the other elements, solar radiation included, don't result in weeds without the seeds that contain very complicated weed-building instructions and plant-building machinery.
+Bombard the weed seeds with enough radiation and the weed seeds may fail for some odd reason to become weed plants, even though there is still solar radiation and minerals and such.

-Felsenstein not only misses the mark in getting Sewell's point but then practically makes Sewell's point for him.
+Felsenstein not only misses the mark in grasping Sewell's point but then practically makes Sewell's point for him.
 And if Felsenstein's understanding is atypically off the mark, why hasn't Panda's Thumb asked him to correct these posts?

 Just add sunlight.
 (Or cosmic background radiation.)